OliverWKRichardson/OliverWKRichardson/README.md

-- 👋 Hi, I’m @OliverWKRichardson
+- Hi, I’m Oliver
-- 🌱 I’m currently learning Computer Science
+- I’m currently learning Computer Science at the University of Kent

 <!---
 OliverWKRichardson/OliverWKRichardson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.